Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: : Trainable Cross-Type Transfer Learning for HGNNs

-Equation~\ref{eq:relationship} in Theorem~\ref{theorem} looks similar to a single-layer graph convolutional network with a deterministic transformation matrix ($Q_{ts}^{\ast}$) and a combination of adjacency matrices directing from target node type $t$ to source node type $s$ ($A_{ts}^\ast$).
-Our goal is to learn the mapping function $Q_{ts}^{\ast}$ that map target embeddings into the source domain.
-By modelling Equation~\ref{eq:relationship} as a trainable graph convolutional network, we can instead learn $Q_{ts}^{\ast}$.
-In order to do this, we introduce a knowledge transfer network $\textbf{t}_{\text{KTN}}(\cdot)$ that replaces $Q_{ts}^{\ast}$ and $A_{ts}^\ast$ in Equation~\ref{eq:relationship} as follows:
+Inspired by these derivations we introduce our primary contribution, \textit{Knowledge Transfer Networks}.
+We begin by noting Equation~\ref{eq:relationship} in Theorem~\ref{theorem} has a similar form to a single-layer graph convolutional network~\citep{kipf2016semi} with a deterministic transformation matrix ($Q_{ts}^{\ast}$) and a combination of adjacency matrices directing from target node type $t$ to source node type $s$ ($A_{ts}^\ast$).
+Instead of hand-computing the mapping function $Q_{ts}^{\ast}$ for arbitrary HGs and HGNNs (which would be intractable), we \emph{learn} the mapping function by modelling Equation~\ref{eq:relationship} as a trainable graph convolutional network, named the Knowledge Transfer Network, $\textbf{t}_{\text{\method}}(\cdot)$. \method replaces $Q_{ts}^{\ast}$ and $A_{ts}^\ast$ in Equation~\ref{eq:relationship} as follows:

-where $T_{ts}$ is a trainable transformation matrix.
+where $A_{ts}$ is an adjacency matrix from node type $t$ to $s$, and $T_{ts}$ is a trainable transformation matrix.
 By minimizing $\mathcal{L}_{\text{KTN}}$, $T_{ts}$ is optimized to a mapping function of the target domain into the source domain.